Easy Homemade Recipes

 If you have ever made cookies to add to Christmas cookie trays you want to gift, you know what it feels like to be proud of your work.
 The last thing you want to do is to have your hard work discarded by improper storage or wrapping.

-Here are some tips on storage for your cookies, whether you are giving them away immediately or storing them to give away later.
+Here are some tips on storage for your cookies, whether you are giving them away as gifts or storing them to give away later.

 1. Cooling Racks: Allow cookies to cool completely on a cooling rack before storing them.
 This helps to prevent moisture from building up and ruining your cookies.